cellml/libcellml/docs/configure_and_build.rst

 This section describes how to use CMake on Windows directly from the command line.
 Additional instructions for running CMake through the command line can be found on the :cmake:`CMake site</runningcmake/>` under the heading "Running CMake from the command line".

-For Windows we have to have the required libraries zlib and libxml2 before we can configure and build libCellML.
+For Windows, we must have the required libraries zlib and libxml2 before we can configure and build libCellML.
 See :ref:`Setup page <setup>` for instructions on the commands required.

 If you built zlib and libxml2 from source as per the instructions in the :ref:`Setup page <setup>`, then libCellML can be configured with the following command::